 To start your car accident lawsuit in Texas, you must first collect evidence on your accident.
 This evidence will be used to prepare and file a petition, which should contain information about the parties, the accident itself, and the damages that the accident caused.
 The petition must be served to the party that you are suing.
 The service process in Texas is governed by specific rules that you may read about below.
 Once the other party answers your petition, you will go through discovery, which is how you will generate evidence to support your suit.
 Once discovery is finished, the trial begins.
 The process may be canceled at any time if a settlement is reached.

-While you may begin your lawsuit without the help of an attorney, we strongly urge you to enlist the help of counsel.
+While you may begin your lawsuit without the help of a Plano personal injury attorney, we strongly urge you to enlist the help of counsel.
 The attorneys at The Queenan Law Firm, P.C. have years of experience both in and out of the courtroom, advocating on behalf of clients just like you.
 If you want to bring your car accident lawsuit to court, we can help you do that.
 Call us today at (817) 476-1797 for a free consultation.

 Gathering Information for a Car Accident Lawsuit in Texas

 The first step that you should take before filing your petition is an investigation of the facts of the case.
 This involves gathering police and insurance reports, witness statements, and damage calculations.

 In order to bring a successful car accident lawsuit in Texas, you must prove that another party’s negligence was the cause the accident and that you suffered injuries to your person and/or property as a result of the accident.
 To hear more about whether your car accident could become a valid lawsuit in Texas, you should consult one of our car accident attorneys.

 Evidence like police reports and witness statements can help you prepare a case that says the accident was caused by the other party’s negligence.
 For instance, if the police report says that the other driver ran a red light and collided with your car in an intersection, that can help you show negligence and cause for purposes of a lawsuit.